Who Will Win The ‘Game Of Thrones’? Kate Beckinsale And Other Celebrities React

 “Taking place thousands of years before the events of Game of Thrones, the series chronicles the world’s descent from the Golden Age of Heroes into its darkest hour.
 From the horrifying secrets of Westeros’s history to the true origin of the White Walkers, the mysteries of the East to the Starks of legend, only one thing is for sure: It’s not the story we think we know.”

 The Game of Thrones series finale airs on HBO on Sunday, May 19, at 9 p.m.
-ET.
+EST.